ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/general-troubleshooting.md

    - If you see a Google Play Protect pop-up, tap **"More details"** and then **"Install anyway"**.
 Do not tap **"Got it"**, as this will cancel the installation.
 [View Image](https://imgur.com/a/Ck8nfhn).

 2. **Ensure Sufficient Storage:**
-    - Make sure your device has enough storage space
+    - Make sure your device has enough storage space.

 3. **Uninstall Existing Versions:**
    - Remove any existing YouTube/YT Music Extended apps, including those in alternate user profiles or private folders.